Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/Day1a-Dartmouth_HPC_intro-working.md

 ```

-You will be prompted for your password to ensure you have permissions to access the file on discovery, and the directory will be copied to your local computer (you can check with the `ls` command).
 You will notice that we used the `-r` option with this command this stands for recursive, when copying a directory this will enable you to copy that directory and all of its contents organized exactly as they are in the location you are copying from.
 You will also notice I used the `./` to indicate the destination, his is shorthand to mean the directory that I am currently in.

+#### SFTP clients (FileZilla, CyberDuck, WinSCP)

 Another way to do this that can be a little less daunting when you are new to the command line is to use an SFTP client.
 I use [FileZilla](https://filezilla-project.org) for this but there are many other programs available to visualize the files that you have locally and on a remote site of your choosing.